frenck/python-gotailwind/README.md

 tailwind open --host 192.168.1.123
 ```

-For more details, access the build in help of the CLI using the `--help` flag.
+For more details, access the build-in help of the CLI using the `--help` flag.

 ## Python usage